XingyuYan/biclustering/README.md

 # biclustering
 The main function is the ssvd function, which implements sparse singular value decomposition.
+To install the package in Jupyter notebook, please use "!pip install git+git://github.com/XingyuYan/biclustering.git".

 Input variables:
 * X = n by d matrix